4 of our favourite Peak District Waterfalls

 Swimming in Lumsdale Valley Falls

-Paddling, swimming and climbing are not allowed in the Valley and can damage the fragile mill ruins and the natural environment.
+Paddling, swimming, and climbing are prohibited in the Valley, as they can damage the fragile mill ruins and the natural environment.

 Mill Ruins Lumsdale Falls in the Lumsdale Valley, Peak District.